 Hence, the decision to select a shield in order to test its compliance to given working conditions and technological factors can be made using FUZZY rules.

-Starting from the idea of ground response curves. presented in [6], we have delivered an IT system based on FUZZY logic.

-In Fig. 16, the ground response curves for supports
+Starting from the idea presented in [6], we have delivered an IT system based on FUZZY logic using the FUZZY module of MATLAB, using the idea of ground response curves.